 Example: “Here is the invoice (document_type) for the new computer (order) you ordered yesterday (time).”

-The metadata added in the brackets provides the relevant information to the learning algorithm, ensuring that in future it can detect the information it has been trained for.
+The metadata added in the brackets provides the relevant information to the learning algorithm, ensuring that in the future it can detect the information it has been trained for.

 Assigning labels